Hasaki-POE/rayleigh-ritz-beam-deflection/README.md

 - $u_1$ at $x = L/2$
 - $u_2$ at $x = L$

-The objective is to determine an approximate displacement field \( u(x) \) using the Rayleigh-Ritz method.
+The objective is to determine an approximate displacement field $u(x)$ using the Rayleigh-Ritz method.

 ## Method
 A sixth-order polynomial trial function is assumed: